Operation Mountain Thrust

-Operation Mountain Thrust was a NATO and Afghan-led operation in the War in Afghanistan, with more than 3,300 British troops, 2,300 U.S., 2,200 Canadian troops, about 3,500 Afghan soldiers and large air support.
+Operation Mountain Thrust was a joint NATO and Afghan-led military operation in the War in Afghanistan.
+It involved more than 3,300 British troops, 2,300 U.S. troops, 2,200 Canadian troops, along with approximately 3,500 Afghan soldiers, supported by extensive air power.
 Its primary objective was to quell the ongoing Taliban insurgency in the south of the country.

-Results
+The operation was launched in response to a significant Taliban spring offensive led by Mullah Dadullah in the provinces of Helmand and Kandahar, which had marked the most significant escalation of the war in Afghanistan since 2002.
+The operation was planned by Major General Benjamin Freakley.
+The strategy involved conducting search-and-destroy missions in the mountainous regions of Kandahar, Zabul, Uruzgan and Helmand.

+The objective was to disrupt the Taliban's command structure and target their core leaders and fighters.
+The hope was that by doing so, it would dissuade less committed individuals from supporting the insurgents, thereby weakening their overall influence.

+Background

-There was heavy fighting during June and July 2006, with Afghanistan seeing the bloodiest period since the fall of the Taliban regime.
-The Taliban showed great coordination in their attacks, even capturing two districts of Helmand province at the end of July, which were retaken a few days later.
-The Taliban suffered during the fighting more than 1,100 killed and close to 400 captured.
-Heavy aerial bombing was the main factor.
-But even so the coalition forces had close to 150 soldiers killed and 40 Afghan policemen captured by the Taliban.
+During June and July 2006, Afghanistan experienced some of the bloodiest clashes since the fall of the Taliban regime and Operation Anaconda.
+The Taliban demonstrated remarkable coordination in their attacks, managing to seize control of two districts in Helmand Province by the end of July, although these were swiftly reclaimed a few days later.

+Throughout the fighting, the Taliban suffered heavy losses.
+The coalition itself also suffered casualties, with 155 soldiers killed and 43 Afghan policemen captured by the Taliban.

 Tom Koenigs, the top U.N. official in Afghanistan, told the German news weekly Der Spiegel that the Taliban numbers of casualties do not reflect success.
 "The Taliban fighters reservoir is practically limitless," Koenigs told the magazine in an interview.
 "The movement will not be overcome by high casualty figures."